Tamar of Georgia: Medieval

 The idealization of Tamar was further accentuated by the events that took place under her immediate successors; within two decades of Tamar's death, the Khwarezmian and Mongol invasions brought Georgian ascendancy to an abrupt end.
 Later periods of national revival were too ephemeral to match the achievements of Tamar's reign.
 All of these contributed to the cult of Tamar which blurred the distinction between the idealized queen and the real personality.

 In popular memory, Tamar's image has acquired a legendary and romantic façade.
 A diverse set of folk songs, poems and tales illustrate her as an ideal ruler, a holy woman onto whom certain attributes of pagan deities and Christian saints were sometimes projected.
-For example, in an old Ossetian legend, Queen Tamar conceives her son of a sunbeam which shines through the window.
+For example, in an old Ossetian legend, Queen Tamar conceives her son through a sunbeam which shines through the window.
 Another myth, from the Georgian mountains, equates Tamar with the pagan deity of weather, Pirimze, who controls winter.
 Similarly, in the highland district of Pshavi, Tamar's image fused with a pagan goddess of healing and female fertility.

 While Tamar occasionally accompanied her army and is described as planning some campaigns, she was never directly involved in the fighting.
 Yet, the memory of the military victories of her reign contributed to Tamar's other popular image, that of a model warrior-queen.
 It also echoed in the Tale of Queen Dinara, a popular 16th-century Russian story about a fictional Georgian queen fighting against the Persians.
-Tsar of All the Russias Ivan the Terrible before the seizure of Kazan encouraged his army by the examples of Tamar's battles by describing her as "the most wise Queen of Iberia, endowed with the intelligence and courage of a man".
+Tsar of All the Russias Ivan the Terrible before the seizure of Kazan encouraged his army by the examples of Tamar's battles by describing her as "the wisest Queen of Iberia, endowed with the intelligence and courage of a man".